amplication/amplication/packages/amplication-cli/README.md

 OPTIONS
-  -a, --app=app                          app to run command against --description=description              (required) description of the entity --name=name                            name of the entity --pluralDisplayName=pluralDisplayName  plural display name of the entity
+  -a, --app=app                          app to run command against --description=description              description of the entity --name=name                            name of the entity --pluralDisplayName=pluralDisplayName  plural display name of the entity
 ```